HOMEBLOGINQUIRYSEARCH

 Breast cancer is the second-largest cause of cancer-related death in women.
 Each year, over 287,850 breast cancer cases are diagnosed in women in the United States, and more than 43,250 women die from the disease.
 Breast cancer can occur at any age, but it is most common in women over 50.

-The exact cause of breast cancer is not known, but there are many factors that may increase a woman’s risk of developing the disease.
+The exact cause of breast cancer is not known, but many factors may increase a woman’s risk of developing the disease.
 Some of the most common risk factors include:

 understanding breast cancer